Last Updated: September 27, 2019 Abhishek Gurung

 - Place: Paritala Village

-- Highlight: The tallest statue of Lord Hanuman standing 41 metres in height.
+- Highlight: The second tallest statue of Lord Hanuman standing 135 ft. in height.

 Kanaka Durga Temple: Explore the golden shrine of Goddess Durga in Vijayawada

-One of the most famous Durga temples in Andhra, Kanaka Durga Temple is located amid the greens of the Indrakeeladri hill near by the Krishna River.
-Here, a sight you’ll probably not miss is the golden coloured shrine in the centre of the temple complex that houses the idol of Goddess Durga.
-Surrounded by huge fenced walls and a colourful monumental tower that displays images of deities, Kanaka Durga Temple is a must visit holy destination.
+One of the most famous Durga temples in Andhra Pradesh, Kanaka Durga Temple is located amid the greens of the Indrakeeladri hill along the Krishna River.
+Here, a sight you’ll probably not miss is the golden coloured shrine in the center of the temple complex that houses the idol of Goddess Durga.
+Surrounded by huge fenced walls and a colorful monumental tower that displays images of deities, Kanaka Durga Temple is a must visit holy destination.

 - Main Deity: Goddess Durga